athomasoriginal/reveng-edge/README.md

 **What this project is not**

 This project will not teach you how to use the libraries.
 I will provide context, explain them a little and provide some alternatives.
 However, teaching each of them is not the goal.
+Further, I not go into implementation details.
+For example, I will not breakdown the authentication system illustrated in Edge.
+In my mind, they have done an excellent job of that.

 ## Learning Path